 A State employee accrues sick leave at the rate of 8 hours per month from the first day of employment.
 Unused accrued sick leave can be carried forward annually.
-Sick leave is available for an employee's illness, injury, pregnancy and confinement, and for when an employee must care for a member of the employee's immediate family who is actually ill.
+Sick leave is available for an employee's illness, injury, pregnancy and confinement, and for when an employee must care for a member of his or her immediate family who is actually ill.

 An employee who is absent from work due to an illness must notify the employee's supervisor at the earliest practicable time.
-To be eligible for accumulated sick leave, with pay, for a continuous period of more than three working days, an employee must provide a doctor's certification, or on the Request for Leave form, must provide an acceptable written statement of facts about the absence.

-The Chief Justice has the discretion to require a doctor's certificate, or an acceptable written statement of facts from the employee, about any absence, even those for less than three continuous days.
+To be eligible for accumulated sick leave, with pay, for a continuous period of three or more working days, an employee must provide a doctor's certification or an acceptable written statement of facts about the absence for the employee's file.
+For less than three continuous days of sick leave without a reduction in pay, the Chief Justice has the discretion to require a doctor's certificate or an acceptable written statement of facts about the absence.

-For medical/dental appointments, an employee should first request approval to be absent from work, and then submit a Request for Leave form for the actual amount of time the employee was away from the office.
+For medical/dental appointments, an employee should first request approval to be absent from work, and then submit a request for leave form for the actual amount of time the employee was away from the office.